pypa/interoperability-peps/pep-0440-versioning.rst

 The versioning specification may be updated with clarifications without requiring a new PEP or a change to the metadata version.

-Actually changing the version comparison semantics still requires a new versioning scheme and metadata version defined in new PEPs.
+Once the Provisional caveat is removed from the specification, any further changes to the version comparison semantics will require an updated versioning scheme defined in a new PEP.

 Summary of differences from pkg_resources.parse_version